 - Student evaluation is now undertaken not only by the teacher but by other students too.
 There is a shift to peer-to-peer learning and feedback, as opposed to teacher-to-student feedback only.

 - Authentic learning taking into account real-life experience is being incorporated into the context of lessons.
 What happens in day-to-day life is as important in the learning experience as what is written in academic textbooks.
-A synergy between the two is forming the basis of the knowledge being imparted in the classroom today.
+A synergy between the two is forming the basis of the in the classroom today.

 There are some who argue that the way we are taught has remained the same, it is simply outward appearances that have changed.
 Education 3.0 seems to evidence otherwise.